seanpmaxwell/jet-schema/README.md

 })
 const TUser = inferType<typeof User>;
 ```

-> ⚠️ **IMPORTANT:**  &nbsp; Upon initialization, the validator-functions will check their defaults.
-If a value is not optional and you do not supply default value, then an error will be thrown when `schema()` is called.
 <br/>

 Once you have your schema setup, you can call the `new`, `test`, and `pick` functions.
 Here is an overview of what each one does:
 - `new` Allows you to create new instances of your type using partials.
 If the value is absent, `new` will using the default supplied.
 If no default is supplied then the value will be skipped.
 - `test` accepts any unknown value, returns a type-predicate and will test it against the `schema`.
 - `pick` allows you to select property and returns an object with the `test` and `default` functions.
-If a value is nullable, then you need to use optional guard when calling it: `pick?.()`
+If a value is nullable, then you need to use an optional-guard when calling it: (i.e. `pick("some optional property").test?.("")`

 > If an object property is a mapped-type then it must be initialized with the schema function.
 Just like with the parent schemas, you can also call `new`, `test`, `pick`, in addition to `default`.
 The value returned from `default` could be different from `new` if the schema is optional/nullable and the default value is `null` or `undefined`.